What Does Quarantine Mean for Travel-Schooling Families?March 24, 2020

 3 – Outdoor activities

 We may not be able to go far right now, but that doesn’t mean we can’t get outside.
 In fact, getting outside is extremely good for all of us humans in so many ways, and it’s the absolute best thing for any child’s education.
-To find a list of free outdoor activities as well as a little bit of inspiration to get your kiddos out the door, check out this article.
+To find a list of free outdoor activities as well as a little bit of inspiration to get your kiddos out the door.

 4 – Cool science stuff